zubairsaiyed/ecal/MODE_SWITCHING_GUIDE.md

 ### Calendar sync not updating
 - Verify calendar server is running: `curl <calendar_url>/image/hash`
-- Check poll interval isn't too long
+- Check that `image_receiver_server.py` is running (the calendar sync subprocess is managed by it)
+- Verify the mode is set to `calendar_sync` in `config.json`
-- Look at service logs for errors
+- Look at service logs for errors: `tail -f /var/log/ecal/ecal-display.log`
-- Ensure calendar_server.py is running and accessible at the configured URL
+- Ensure `calendar_server.py` is running and accessible at the configured URL
+- Check calendar sync status in the web interface: `http://localhost:8000/upload_form`

 ---